bitnami/containers/bitnami/kubeapps-apprepository-controller/README.md

 * With Bitnami images the latest bug fixes and features are available as soon as possible.
 * Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.

 Looking to use Kubeapps AppRepository Controller in production?
-Try [VMware Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## How to deploy Kubeapps AppRepository Controller in Kubernetes?